 A: How did you become interested in your current field of study?

-A: Tell me a little bit about your area of research and what is your process when conducting research.
+A: Tell me a little bit about your area of research.

 A: How did you hear about FSI, and why did you want to do your postdoc here?